Coaching

 • Reflectors: Disappointment

 #2.
-Your Client’s Heart Center
+The Heart Center

 Defined vs Undefined Heart Center - Human Design for Health Coaches